Bachelor

 Technique (on-site)

-– Scales of all major, minor keys (harmonic and melodic) in 4 octaves, hands together in parallel motion, 4 notes to M.M.
-88.
+Scales of all major, minor keys (harmonic and melodic) in 4 octaves, hands together in mixed parallel and contrary motion, 4 notes to M.M.
+88 (see Example 1).

 – Arpeggios of all major and minor keys in 4 octaves, hands together in parallel motion, 4 notes to M.M.
 80.